-The first employment offices in Iowa history date back to the 1920s, when Iowa entered into a cooperative agreement with the U.S. Department of Labor to provide employment services at the Polk County Courthouse, the City Hall in Sioux City, and the Farm Bureau office in Creston.
+The first employment offices in Iowa history date back to the 1920s, when Iowa entered into a cooperative agreement with the U.S. Department of Labor to provide employment services at the Polk County Courthouse, the city hall in Sioux City, and the Farm Bureau office in Creston.
 By 1934, employment services expanded to 10 district offices throughout Iowa, and in the 1970s there were an estimated 70 regular and satellite field offices.
 This number of offices continued to operate through the 1990s and early 2000s.
 Funding for the offices mainly came from the federal government through various programs that were established and evolved over the years.
 Eventually, federal funds for administrative support began to decline, and State funding began to play a larger role in support of the field offices.

-An Administrative Contribution Surcharge was established during the 1987 Legislative Session with the enactment of SF 507 (Unemployment Compensation Contribution Array System Act).
+An Administrative Contribution Surcharge was established with the enactment of 1987 lowa Acts, chapter 222 (Unemployment Compensation Contribution Array System Act).
 The Surcharge applied to all employers other than a governmental entity or a nonprofit organization and was equal to 0.1% of federal unemployment insurance taxable wages, or one penny for every \$10 paid to a worker.
 The Surcharge averaged \$7 per employee per year.
-This Surcharge was then placed in the Administrative Contribution Surcharge Fund, which the General Assembly appropriated for personnel and nonpersonnel costs associated with running the rural and satellite job service offices in population centers of less than 20,000 people.
-The Surcharge and Fund were repealed as a result of the enactment of HF 692 (Taxation, Economic Growth and Development, and Other Changes Act) during the 2003 First Extraordinary Session, and the ruling of the Supreme Court in Rants v.
+This Surcharge was then placed in the Administrative Contribution Surcharge Fund, which the General Assembly appropriated for personnel and nonpersonnel costs associated with running the rural and satellite job service offices in population centers of fewer than 20,000 people.
+The Surcharge and Fund were repealed as a result of the enactment of 2003 lowa Acts, 1st Ex, chapter 1 (Taxation, Economic Growth and Development, and Other Changes Act) and the ruling of the Supreme Court in Rants v.
 Vilsack.

-After the repeal of the Surcharge, General Fund appropriations began in FY 2005 with the creation of three standing limited appropriations in Iowa Code section 96.7A in SF 2311 (Workforce and Economic Development Appropriations and Related Changes Act).
-The standing appropriation was repealed in 2006 in HF 2459 (FY 2007 Economic Development Appropriations Act), and an appropriation is now annually included in the Economic Development Appropriations Act.
+After the repeal of the Surcharge, General Fund appropriations began in FY 2005 with the creation of three standing limited appropriations in Iowa Code section 96.7A in 2004 Iowa Acts, 1st Ex, chapter 1002 (Workforce and Economic Development Appropriations and Related Changes Act).
+The standing appropriation was repealed by 2006 Iowa Acts, chapter 1176 (FY 2007 Economic Development Appropriations Act), and an appropriation is now annually included in the Economic Development Appropriations Act.